-I am aware of melanoma each time I visit the Inova Melanoma and Skin Cancer Center, in Fairfax, Virginia where I go for my routine oncologist visit and skin check with my dermatologist.
-Each time I walk through the front doors, I flash back to the first time I walked through those same doors in November of 2015.
+I am aware of melanoma each time I visit the Inova Melanoma and Skin Cancer Center, in Fairfax, Virginia.
+This is where I go for my routine oncologist visit and skin check with my dermatologist.
+Each time I walk through the front doors, I flashback to November of 2015 when I first walked through those same doors.
 No matter how hard I try, fear engulfs me.
 My chest tightens and that lump slowly begins to form in my throat.
-When I start to choke on the lump of fear in my throat, I flash back to the day I walked out of those doors after I had learned that we caught the melanoma in time.
+When I start to choke on the lump of fear in my throat, I flashback to the day I walked out of those doors after I had learned that we caught the melanoma in time.
 As I fight back a few tears, I am quickly reminded that Melanoma will haunt me for the rest of my life.

 2017 was a good year for me.
-All my skin checks were clear and neither one of the dermatologists that I see on a regular basis found anything they wanted to biopsy.
-Having several clear skin checks reassured my confidence and I became a little more comfortable when entering the building where either of my two dermatologists practices.
+All my skin checks were clear!
+Neither one of the dermatologists that I see on a regular basis found anything they wanted to biopsy.
+Having several clear skin checks reassured my confidence and I made me a little more comfortable when I entered the building where my two dermatologists practice.
 I have been feeling great, and for once nothing on my skin has been giving me cause for concern.
 Except for protecting my skin, I was able to put the fear of melanoma behind me or so I thought.

-I am sharing this with you today, for melanoma awareness.
-I want you to be aware of melanoma every day.
+I am sharing this with you today, for melanoma awareness, because I want you to be aware of melanoma every day.
 I feel like some people look at me and think oh she had melanoma, but she’s ok now.
-Yes, I am ok now, but what I don’t think people realize is that when you have had stage 1 melanoma, you are given a 95% chance of being fine with only a 5% chance that your melanoma will progress.
+Yes, I am ok now.
+However, I don’t think people realize that when you had stage 1 melanoma, you have a 95% chance of being fine, with only a 5% chance that your melanoma will progress.
 Only 5%, but that 5% chance is where the fear lies.